kc-dot-io/Mojo-Mobile/README.md

 Welcome to Mojo Mobile
 ======================

-Mojo Mobile is built on top of the Appcelerator Titanium Mobile Project
+Mojo Mobile is built on top of the [Appcelerator Titanium Mobile Project](http://appcelerator.com) and based on [Blast Mojo](http://blastmojo.com) design mentalities.

-To get started with a project look in Resources/app.js

-The Mojo-esque abstraction logic of this project can be found in Resources/mojo/kernel.js

 The basic flow is that Mojo.Build will invoke a model, view, and controller for the module namespace.